-Once the Council, Academies and Voluntary Aided schools have determined their admission arrangements following this consultation, the Council will issue a press release before 1 May 2013 confirming those arrangements and setting out where they can be viewed.
-Once they have been published then parents and carers will have a right of formal objection to the Schools Adjudicator.
-Details of that objection process will be given in the public notice.
+Once the Council, Academies and Voluntary Aided schools have determined their admission arrangements following this consultation, the Council will publish a document on its website by 1 May 2014 confirming those arrangements.
+Once the arrangements have been published, parents and carers will have a right of formal objection to the Schools Adjudicator.
+Details of that objection process will be given in the document on the council's website.